paps/api-store/store/DEV/Instagram Post Likers DEV/Instagram Post Likers DEV.md

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from Instagram.
-- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram post URLs in it.
+- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram posts URLs in it.
+- **Number of likers per post**: The number of likers you want to collect per post.
+If left empty, the API will scrape all likiers.
+- **Number of posts per launch**: The number of posts to process per API launch.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_